cachebag/Ticked/docs/intro.md

 ## Motivation

 Most productivity applications offer too few features, leaving critical gaps for what I expect out of a productivity manager.
-Ticked aims to provide essential tools - task management, a pomodoro timer, Spotify integration, and note-taking/code-editing capabilities - in a single, distraction-free terminal interface.
+Ticked aims to provide essential tools for students and professionals alike- task management, Spotify integration, Canvas LMS, and note-taking/code-editing capabilities - in a single, distraction-free terminal interface.

 I've explored numerous applications offering similar functionality, but they often fall short in two ways: many were created primarily as programming exercises rather than serious tools, and none of them are maintained.
 Ticked aims to be different - it's built with a clear purpose and a commitment to long-term development and support.

 ## Core Features

-- Task Management with detailed insights and customization options
+- **Task Management with detailed insights,** fleshed out Todo tracking, and ability to sync calendars over from iCloud, Google, Outlook and more
-- Pomodoro Timer with the ability to set your own settings
+- **Spotify Integration** with playlist import, search functionality and playback control
-- Spotify Integration via Spotipy and their Web API (Premium users only, see Spotify section for more info)
+- **Note-taking & Code Editing via NEST+** - Syntax highlighting, Vim motions, autopair/indent/complete, and more
-- Note-taking & Code Editing - Syntax highlighting, vim motions, autocomplete, and more features on the horizon
+- **Canvas LMS System** with course list sync, grade view and metrics, upcoming assignment control and recent announcements via a Markdown viewer
-- Terminal-based Interface - All ran in your terminal without the need for credentials.
-All database data is held locally on your machine.
+- **Terminal-based Interface** - All ran in your terminal without the need for credentials or a bloated account system.
+All database data is held locally on your machine, and can easily be sent to other devices to provide a multi-device experience.

 ## Technical Background